MScZeFa/PowerShell-DSC-Scripts/README.md

 ##### [createRemoveTrustedHosts folder](./3_settingUpServerEnvironment/dmz/local/createRemoveTrustedHosts/)

 - [**addTrustedHosts.ps1**](./3_settingUpServerEnvironment/dmz/local/createRemoveLocalAccountTokenFilterPolicy/addTrustedHosts.ps1)
-    - This script will create a comma-separated string of IP addresses and hostnames and sets the TrustedHosts configuration setting for WinRM on a local server.
+    - This script will create a comma-separated string of IP addresses and hostnames of internal server machines and sets the TrustedHosts configuration setting for WinRM on the DMZ server(s).

 - [**removeTrustedHosts.ps1**](./3_settingUpServerEnvironment/dmz/local/createRemoveLocalAccountTokenFilterPolicy/removeTrustedHosts.ps1)
-    - This script will reset the TrustedHosts list on the local server back to its default value, which is an empty list.
+    - This script will reset the TrustedHosts list on the DMZ server(s) back to its default value, which is an empty list.

 #### [remote folder](./3_settingUpServerEnvironment/dmz/remote/)
-The scripts in this folder are designed to be run on the orchestration/deployment server and targeting remote server(s) in the deployment.
+The scripts in this folder are designed to be run on the internal orchestration/deployment server and target the other internal server(s) in the deployment.

 ##### [createRemoveAccount folder](./3_settingUpServerEnvironment/dmz/remote/createRemoveAccount/)

 - [**createLocalAccount.ps1**](./3_settingUpServerEnvironment/dmz/remote/createRemoveAccount/createLocalAccount.ps1)
-    - This script will create a local user account on the remote server(s) passed as a list in the script.
+    - This script will create a local user account on the internal server(s) passed as a list in the script.

 - [**removeLocalAccount.ps1**](./3_settingUpServerEnvironment/dmz/remote/createRemoveAccount/removeLocalAccount.ps1)
-    - This script will remove a local user account from the Administrators group and then delete the account on the remote server(s) passed as a list in the script.
+    - This script will remove a local user account from the Administrators group and then delete the account on the internal server(s) passed as a list in the script.

 ##### [createRemoveLocalAccountTokenFilterPolicy folder](./3_settingUpServerEnvironment/dmz/remote/createRemoveLocalAccountTokenFilterPolicy/)